Why You May Need a More Vitamin D Than the Govt Recommends

 If you’re deficient in D, you are MUCH better off taking over-the-counter D3 supplement than the expensive, poorly-absorbed prescription (Ergocalciferol) D2.

-Oh, you can overdose on D2 but unlikely to with D3.
+Oh, you can overdose on D2 but unlikely to with D3, if taken at similar levels.
 Your doctor will not likely know this and the same goes for your pharmacist.
-Awareness is just building, so cut them some slack.
+Awareness is just building, so cut them some slack.*

 Tablet, capsules or softgels?